maria-clavijo/project_playstore_apps/README.md

-# Rating Prediction Project Playstore Apps
+# Analysis of Google Playstore Apps Project
 The project is centered around take advantage a dataset sourced from the Google PlayStore Android app to derive valuable insights.
 The selection of this dataset is rooted in its capacity to offer meaningful information to diverse stakeholders, encompassing developers, businesses, and general users intrigued by the Android application landscape.
 ***